Developer training - Day one

 Testing the back end

 There are multiple ways you can test the back end of your application.
-It's important to note that most resources, such as Event Handlers and Data Servers, are exposed as HTTP endpoints automatically by the Genesis low-code platform - without any additional code.
+Most resources, such as Event Handlers and Data Servers, are exposed as HTTP endpoints automatically by the Genesis low-code platform - without any additional code.
 This enables you to test those resources from HTTP clients, such as Postman.

 Alternatively, you can use Genesis Console, which gives you a simple way of testing components from a nice web UI.